TIY-Rails-1507/Rails/authentication/30_passwords.md

 Now that we have a few users in the database we can test the `authenticate` method which Rails provides when using `has_secure_password`.

-The `authenticate` method is a way to determine if the password if valid for a given user.
+The `authenticate` method is a way to determine if the password is valid for a given user.
 This method will first hash the password and then compare the hash to the stored password_digest.

 ```
 $ rails c